PaerrePampula/SmartCan_sensor/README.md

 A magnetic contact

-A wifi adapter, the ESP82266 is preferrable
+A wifi adapter, the ESP82266 is preferrable.
+Currently my IoT plaform is not on, so this is a bit pointless, unless you build your own IoT cloud database, which should work as well, just point the json file to that place

 nucleo l432kc board.